Rice Idli (Hommade) (1 Serving), Coconut Chutney (1 Tablespoon) and Tea with Milk and Sugar (1 Teacup (6 Fl Oz))

 Portion Control

-Add a side of vegetables such as a small salad or sautéed greens.
-Fiber helps slow down the absorption of sugars.
+Add fiber-rich foods to your meal.
+Consider adding a side of vegetables, such as spinach or broccoli, to slow down the absorption of sugar.

 Discover